What is a Mini-Split?

 Someone in your household is always going to be uncomfortable.
 You may have rooms that are too hot in the summer or too cold in the winter.
 A basic AC system may cool your home’s upstairs but not the downstairs area.
 This will increase your energy consumption since your unit works harder to cool multiple spaces.
 It’s also more prone to duct losses during this process, as well.

 When you have a ductless mini-split air conditioner, you won’t have to waste money cooling and heating rooms you’re not using, like sunrooms, basements, or guest bedrooms.

 Our professional Shreveport HVAC installers can help your family determine whether or not your home needs this type of system.

 What Home Alterations Are Required Before Installing Mini-Split Systems?

 Installing mini-splits in your home doesn’t require extensive home renovation.
-Installation costs are normally much cheaper than traditional installation costs.
+Installation costs are normally much cheaper than traditional central air installation costs.

 The only necessary home alterations will be cutting a small hole to run the conduit through.
 While the installation process can seem straightforward, it’s best to contact a Shreveport HVAC expert.

 Since the home refrigerant line must be cut and charged, a professional air conditioner installer usually installs ductless mini-split systems.
 It is possible to set up the air handler and condenser unit yourself and then call an HVAC technician to install the refrigerant tubing.

 If you’d like to complete the installation of your ductless mini split system on your own, many DIY mini splits come with the refrigerant line already charged.